 London and Paris.
 St. Pancras and Gare du Nord.
 Two great cities tied together by a short train trip.
 The first time I travelled with the high-speed train from London to Paris was in 1995.
 I found Paris beautiful and grandiose, but did not remember the food except the croissants for breakfast.
 What is Paris like today, almost twenty years after?
 And how would it compare to London?

-Gregory Marchand, the French chef behind one of the hottest bistros in Paris, Frenchie, went to London and New York to release his creativity.
+Gregory Marchand, the French chef behind the bistro Frenchie, went to London and New York to release his creativity.
 In London he worked at Jamie Oliver’s restaurant Fifteen, an experience he said liberated him from French cooking and taught him the value of teamship in the kitchen in stark contrast to the more hierarchical French restaurant kitchen.

 Cheap gourmet food is not hard to find in London, a development spearheaded by the gastropubs, but there are also many decent chain restaurants to be found serving quite authentic food.
 Some of my personal favourites are Wahaca with their Mexican market eating and focus on sustainable ingredients.
 Another is Thai food at Busaba Eathai, Masala Zone for Indian street food, British at Canteen, Italian at Jamies’ Italian and Hummus Bros for a taste of the Levant.